SERVIR-Amazonia/guyana-training/sar-mangrove/step-through-1.md

 # Preprocessing Image Collections

 We always want to apply filters to `ImageCollections` as early in our workflow as we can to reduce the amount of effort the GEE servers will require.
-We already know the area that we'd like to pull data for (our AOI), and that we want relatively few clouds in our images, so we will apply a boundary and a cloud cover filter.
+We already know the area that we'd like to pull data for (our AOI).

-Let's do that for our first Landat `ImageCollection`
+Let's do that for our first Sentinel-1 `ImageCollection`

 ```javascript
 //--------------------------------------------------------------